qookei/paaliaq/README.md

 # Paaliaq

-Paaliaq is a WDC W65C816-based single board computer with support for some modern features such as address translation, and kernel/user priviledge separation.
+Paaliaq is a WDC W65C816-based single board computer and the accompanying software, with support for e.g. modern memory management features, and kernel/user priviledge separation.

+The project is currently in early stages of development, with most of the current work focusing on the chipset implemntation.
+Proper documentation TBD.

-## (Planned) Specifications
+## Specifications

- - CPU: WDC W65C816 @ 8MHz
- - RAM: 2 MiB of SRAM
+Using the Colorlight 5A-75B (v8.2 specifically) with the following specifications as the base FPGA board:

- - FPGA: Lattice Semi. iCE40 HX1K
+ - Lattice ECP5 LFE5U-25F FPGA
+ - 8MiB of SDR SDRAM
- - Storage: 2 MiB SPI flash chip, used for storing the FPGA bitstream, boot code, and a file system.
+ - 4MiB SPI flash (holding the bitstream, with free space after it)
- - Expansion ports: 3 UART interfaces, a SPI interface (shared with aformentioned flash chip), 8 GPIOs.
+ - 2x GbE PHYs (unused for now, plans for use include debug interface and a NIC)

+The project is currently using a soft-core 65C816 implementation, with future plans for a daughterboard holding an actual 65C816 chip, and breaking out various IO interfaces (UARTs, GPIO, etc).

 ## How?

-Supporting these features is made possible due to the inclusion of the `ABORTB` signal on the W65C816 CPU, which allows the currently executing instruction to be aborted, which prevents register content changes, and allows the instruction to potentially be retried after a return from the handler (for example to allow the implementation of on-demand paging, swapping pages out, etc.).
+Supporting the features mentioned above is made possible due to the inclusion of the `ABORTB` signal on the 65C816 CPU, which allows the currently executing instruction to be aborted, preventing register changes and memory reads/writes, and allowing the instruction to potentially be retried after returning from the handler.

-Additionally, to help implement this, in place of a traditional set of peripherals and logic chips one might expect, an FPGA is used to act as an all-encompasing chipset, which implements all of the system peripherals (such as timers, UARTs, SPI, etc.), the MMU, which performs address translation, and an internal interconnect which routes accesses to external RAM or other parts of the chip.
+To facilitate this, the FPGA contains not only the memory controller and various peripherals, but also a page-based memory management unit, which performs address translation and permission checks, signaling errors to the CPU via the aforementioned abort signal.

 ## Directory structure and building